miker704/Strife/patches.md

     - Restructured error loading screen aka root.html.erb file.
     - Updated Bundle License.
     - Replaced All Current Alt tags for images with a null prop to work well with negative text indentation.
+    - Add a scroll ref to scroll to the selected dm server when clicked on.

 ## Backend Changes